unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Varargs

 Functions can have a parameter marked as `vararg`, accepting multiple entries
-* Typically the last one (but not mandatorily as in Java)
+* Typically the last one (but, unlike in Java, not necessarily)
 * Maps to an `Array<out T>`

 ```kotlin